Populist Shiite leader Moqtada al-Sadr dominates Iraqi elections marked by low turnout

 Eighteen years after the 2003 U.S.-led invasion, this election had in many ways become a referendum on the political system that it installed.
 Government posts are divided along religious and ethnic lines, and parties empowered in the process have siphoned millions of dollars from state coffers.

-On Monday, most Iraqis stayed home, either actively refusing, or too frustrated, to endorse that reality with their votes.
+On Monday, most Iraqis stayed home, either actively refusing or too frustrated to endorse that reality with their votes.
 Iraq, after all, is a country in crisis.
 Decades of corruption have left public services on their knees.
 Unemployment stands around 14 percent as the country’s population swells by a million each year.

 Election campaign posters promising a change had decked Iraq’s thoroughfares for weeks.
 But by mid-Monday, many of those with metal frames had disappeared — scavenged by poor families for scrap.